opencomputeproject/SAI/doc/fips/SAI-Proposal-FIPS-Compliance.md

 Following sections describes the attributes for MACSec engine

 #### 2.1.1 MACSec Engine
-Each MACSec engine is represented by a MACSec SAI object id.
-Single MACSec object id can be serving one or more MACSec ports.
+All physical MACSec engines are represented by a single MACSec SAI object id.
+Single SAI  MACSec object id can be serving one or more physical MACSec engines and ports.

-New attribute is introduced to trigger POST at the MACSec engine granularity.
+New attribute is introduced to trigger POST at the SAI MACSec engine id.
-Setting the attribute to true will start POST on all the MACSec ports associated with the MACSec engine id.
+Setting the attribute to true will start POST on all the physical MACSec engines and ports associated with the MACSec engine id.

 ```
     /**
      * @brief Setting the value to true will start the post on all the ports serviced by this MACSEC engine
      *
      * @type bool
-     * @flags CREATE_AND_SET
+     * @flags CREATE_ONLY
      * @default false
      */
     SAI_MACSEC_ATTR_ENABLE_POST,
 ```

 Status of the POST can be queried using SAI_MACSEC_ATTR_POST_STATUS attribute.
-Note that status reflects the aggregate status of all the ports services by this MACSec object id.
+Note that status reflects the aggregate status of all the engines and ports serviced by this MACSec object id.
 Even if a single MACSec port fails the POST, status of the MACSec object will be returned as SAI_MACSEC_POST_STATUS_FAIL.
-Subsequently NOS has to query individual MACSec ports serviced by the MACSec object id to figure out which MACSec port has failed the POST.
-This approach works for both, one engine to one port and one engine to many ports, kinds of MACSec engines.
+Subsequently NOS has to query individual MACSec engines/ports serviced by the MACSec object id to figure out which MACSec engine/port has failed the POST.

 ```
     /**